digitalheir/java-probabilistic-earley-parser/README.md

                 └── heave (heave)
 ```

+This is the parse with the semantic of "heavy people heave"

-FYI: the other, less likely, parse was:
+In contrast, the less likely parse was "a heave that is heavy":

 ```
-0.032
+0.032 (= 0.2 * 0.8 * 0.2)
 └── <start>
     └── S
         └── NP